-Wes Montgomery has always been an inspiration to me and one of my favorite guitarists.
+Wes Montgomery has always been an inspiration to me and is one of my favorite guitarists.
 When Wes introduced octaves in his playing that sweet sound gained him immediate attention.
 I remember the first time I heard that unique signature sound his octaves, I was hooked.
 Are you a Wes fan like me?
 I have many lessons to help you imitate that sweet unique sound that Wes had.
-My octave lesson were designed to cut years off the time needed to become a proficient octave player.
+My octave lessons were designed to cut years off the time needed to become a proficient octave player.

 The lessons are in a variety of *SKILL LEVELS*so players at many levels can begin incorporating a little Wes into their playing.
 Click on the title of the lesson to see the demo.

 *2* OCTAVE TECHNIQUES (Demos)My octave lessons were designed to cut years off the time needed to become a proficient octave player.
 Octaves are playing the same note on two strings usually one octave apart.
 This section is a study of how to play octaves a la the Wes style.
 Adding octaves gives a new dimension to your playing and can make a pop tune sound jazzy.
 Basic theory training will help you with these lessons.
 Lessons available individually or as a set.

 *2* WORK SONG SINGLE NOTE AND OCTAVE HEAD (Demo) A great entry level jazz tune that helps bridge the gap between blues and jazz.
 The 1960 Nat Adderly tune, with Wes Montgomery playing guitar on the original recording, is a 16 bar jazz head that goes into a 12 bar minor blues progression.
 This is actually two lessons in one, learn the head in a simple single note version then proceed to the octave melody.
 30 minute video with PDF and Mp3 practice track.